SPEAKER RESOURCES INFORMATION

 Thank you for joining this year's educational program.
 We look forward to working with you to deliver meaningful insights and actionable information at this year’s event!
 Please refer to the following information for more on speaker policies, materials submission detail, panel preparation and answers to general inquiries.

-We are excited to see you in Dallas and we know you are anxious to receive registration information.
-You should have received a confirmation email regarding the date, time, and location of your presentation.
-If you have not, please email the Industry Education team.
+We are excited for you to join us virtually and we know you are anxious to receive registration information.
+You should have received a confirmation email regarding the date and time of your presentation and registrations will be coming soon.
+If you have not received a confirmation for your specific session, please email the Industry Education team.

 MATERIALS SUBMISSION PROCESS

 - Use the AUVSI XPONENTIAL 2020 PowerPoint slide template that may be downloaded here

 - The Technical paper submission process is outlined below

 - Pre-recorded presentations, which will be available On-Demand, should be completed and shared with AUVSI by Friday, September 11, 2020

 - Submissions instructions for the recorded video presentation can be found here

 - PowerPoint presentations can be submitted here